 The Rocky Mountain Arsenal was built 1942 to manufacture chemical weapons.
 The site was designated a national wildlife refuge in 1992 and underwent a costly environmental cleanup in order to remove pollutants.
-The refuge is now home to more than 300 species including raptors, deer, raccoons, coyotes, white pelicans and black-footed ferrets.
+The refuge is now home to more than 300 species including raptors, deer, coyotes, white pelicans and black-footed ferrets.
 On this tour, you will visit Denver's largest park, Rocky Mountain National Wildlife Refuge, and discover how it has been the inspiration for local conservation efforts to re-introduce nature into this highly urbanized neighborhood.

-Participants will learn about the state's "Inspire" program to get kids back into nature and how this has funded many new natural spaces and programs in this underserved Denver community.
+Participants will learn about the State's "Inspire" program to get kids back into nature and how this has funded many new natural spaces and programs in this underserved Denver community.